TomasRJ/AstroGoblinVideoBot/README.md

 - Automatic refreshing of the Reddit OAuth2 access token when it expires.
 - Automatic refreshing of the PubSubHubbub Hub subscription when it expires.
 - Support for running with a --enable-http-logging to enable [HTTP Logging](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.httploggingbuilderextensions.usehttplogging?view=aspnetcore-9.0&viewFallbackFrom=net-8.0)
+- Support for saving the logs into a "logs" directory with --save-logs flag, with a month-long rollover.

 ### Project endpoints:
 - **/** - The Frontend/Index.cshtml page.